 We have a strong commitment to our employees, patients and the community.
-Eureka-Goodfield EMS Division employs approximately 30 people, incuding Pre-Hospital RN's, Paramedics, EMT-Intermediates and Basics.
+Eureka-Goodfield EMS Division employs approximately 30 people, including Pre-Hospital RN's, Paramedics, EMT-Intermediates and Basics.
 Additional staff coverage is provided by cross-trained volunteer Fire Division EMR's, EMT's and Paramedics.
 All staff members are highly trained, motivated and dedicated professionals.
 Paramedics and EMT's maintain skill levels by continuing education, both in the classroom and in practical settings.
-The four (4) ambulances maintained by EGFPD and the two (2) by GHFPD are equipped with state of the art medical equipment, giving us the ability to provide the best medical care possible.
+The five (5) ambulances maintained by EGFPD are equipped with state of the art medical equipment, giving us the ability to provide the best medical care possible.

-We would like to thank you for visiting our web site and please feel free to contact us with any coments or concerns.
+We would like to thank you for visiting our web site and please feel free to contact us with any comments or concerns.

 Randy Wolfe serves as the District's EMS Division Chief and brings a host of clinical and administrative experience in the pre-hospital care industry.
 He began his EMS Career in 1978 working for Ludwig Ambulance in Morton initially as a field EMT.Chief Wolfe had a fulfilling career with the East Peoria Fire Department,starting out as one of the founding members of its ambulance service, retiring in 2011 after 32 years of service.
 His 40 years in the pre-hospital arena has allowed him to expand his knowledge in the field.
 His experience in both ground and flight medicine provide a well rounded outlook on the EMS industry.
 In addition to his administrative responsibilities, he continues to work as both a ground & Flight Paramedic to stay abreast of latest medical trends.